jiaonaz/pm-resources/playbook.md

 **Vision vs. Mission:** Many teams and companies use these terms interchangeably, but they are different and serve different needs.
 This [site](https://www.clearvoice.com/blog/difference-between-mission-vision-statement-examples/) does a good job explaining the difference between the two, which can be summarized as follows:

-   * Vision: What the team wants to be true for Airbnb
+   * Vision: What the team wants to be true for the company
    * Mission: What the team aims to accomplish

 ### Deliverables